-PROXY STATEMENT FOR 2020 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 3, 2020
+PROXY STATEMENT FOR 2021 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 26, 2021

-This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Sportsman's Warehouse Holdings, Inc. from the holders of shares of common stock, par value \$0.01 per share (the "Common Stock") of the Company to be voted at the 2020 Annual Meeting of Stockholders to be held via live audiocast on the Internet at https://web.lumiagm.com/249900014 on June 3, 2020, at 8:00 a.m.
+This Proxy Statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Sportsman's Warehouse Holdings, Inc. from the holders of shares of our Common Stock to be voted at the 2021 Annual Meeting of Stockholders to be held via live audiocast on the Internet on May 26, 2021, at 8:00 a.m.
 Mountain Time (the "Annual Meeting"), and at any and all postponements or adjournments of the Annual Meeting.
-The approximate date on which these proxy materials are first being sent or made available to our stockholders is April 17, 2020.
+You may register to listen to and participate in the Annual Meeting by going to proxypush.com/spwh and following the instructions provided for registration by no later than 3:00 p.m.
+Mountain Time on May 24, 2021 The approximate date on which these proxy materials are first being sent or made available to our stockholders is April 14, 2021.